Placing the base

 If the baseline is too long to obtain fix, averaging float solution will still improve the position to ~1m level.

 With post processed kinematics technique you may determine base coordinates without real-time corrections with centimeter accuracy.
-You will need RINEX logs from the reference station in the area of 100km and the raw data log from the receiver.
-The process will take you about 15 minutes to calculate the position of your base station using PPK tutorial from the docs.
+You will need RINEX logs from the reference station in the area of 100 km and the raw data log from the receiver.
+The process will take you about 15 minutes to calculate the position of your base station using PPK in Static mode tutorial.

-- Export log with the collected data from ReachView to your PC
+Export log with the collected data from Emlid Flow to your PC.

 With precise point positioning technique, you may accurately determine base coordinates anywhere in the world without real-time correction or base station nearby however it may take a considerable time to get coordinates.